The Logos: The Meletic Testament (Chapter 5 The Exile)

 124. In this place, silence has become both my companion and my adversary—it listens with infinite patience, yet offers no reply, leaving me to wrestle with thoughts that echo unanswered.

-126. I have heard whispers that the Stoa, once a sanctuary for dialectic and debate, now hosts gatherings of Christians who speak not of the soul’s nature, but of eternal salvation and surrender to their Christ.
+126. I have heard whispers that the Stoa, once a refuge for dialectic and debate, now hosts gatherings of Christians who speak not of the soul’s nature, but of eternal salvation and surrender to their Christ.

 127. They speak with conviction, yes, but I wonder—do they ever ask what it truly means to be saved, or do they accept without question the promises handed down to them by their faith or scriptures?

-128. I see beyond their faith, for I see in it a yearning not unlike our own, but I mourn the absence of enquiry in them, the silence where once there was spirited dialogue.
+128. I see beyond their faith, for I see in it a yearning not unlike our own, but I mourn the absence of enquiry in them, the silence where once there was genuine dialogue.
 They have succumbed to this faith, abandoning any notion of their reason.

 129. For a belief unexamined is no more than a shadow mistaken for light, and I believe that many people who thought they were walking in darkness are convinced now that they have found illumination.

-130. I replied—Though the academy no longer rings with the voices of philosophers as it once did, I assure you it is not dead—it sleeps beneath the surface, waiting for the right voice to awaken it from its slumber.
+130. I replied—Though the courtyard no longer rings with the voices of philosophers as it once did, I assure you it is not dead—it sleeps beneath the surface, waiting for the right voice to awaken it from its slumber.

 131. Your name is spoken in hushed tones, not out of fear, but out of reverence, as though invoking it might summon the soul of enquiry that once animated our city.